home and

 Near-Earth Objects

-International cooperation noted by IAU could form the basis for linkages amongst countries which normally would not consider working together.
+International cooperation could form the basis for linkages amongst countries which normally would not consider working together.
 When political decisions on NEOs must be made--for example related to monitoring NEOs, sharing information, planning for a crisis, preventing an impact, or responding to an impact--these scientific linkages have the potential for leading to interaction at higher political levels: the spillover mentioned in the Preface to Kelman and Koukis (2000).

-The material on the Disaster Diplomacy website is provided as only an information source.
+The material on the disaster diplomacy website is provided as only an information source.
 Neither definitive advice nor recommendations are implied.
 Each person or organisation accessing the website is responsible for making their own assessment of the topics discussed and are strongly advised to verify all information.
 No liability will be accepted for loss or damage incurred as a result of using the material on this website.
 The appearance of external links on this website does not constitute endorsement of the organisations, information, products, or services contained on that external website.